danikhan632/vortex_llvm/lldb/docs/use/tutorial.rst

 for each matching command.

 Finally, there is a mechanism to construct aliases for commonly used commands.
-So for instance if you get annoyed typing:
+For instance, if you get annoyed typing:

 ::